SANJAY-N0/sheet-shot/README.md

 A Chrome / Brave extension that lets you read, navigate, and write values to any Google Spreadsheet directly from your browser toolbar — authenticated via Google OAuth.

+## A Chrome extension to view, navigate, and update Google Sheets cells directly from your browser toolbar ##

 ---

 ## 📸 Extension Preview